pl1000100/Multimeter/README.md

 ![](https://github.com/pl1000100/Multimetr/blob/main/images/multimeter-back.jpg?raw=true)

 Application will convert downloaded data from ASCII format to measured value as shown on screens bellow.
-Application wiondow is fully resizable so you can see measuerments much easier on your computer instead of multimeter.
+Application window is fully resizable so you can see measurements much easier on your computer instead of multimeter.

 ![](https://github.com/pl1000100/Multimetr/blob/main/images/application-acv.png?raw=true)